wp-plugins/birchschedule/readme.txt

 Tested up to: 3.5
 Stable tag: 1.3.2

-BirchPress Scheduler is an appointment booking calendar that allows service businesses to take appointments online.
+BirchPress Scheduler is an appointment booking calendar that allows service businesses to take online bookings.

 == Description ==

-BirchPress Scheduler is an appointment booking calendar that allows service businesses such as spas, yoga studios, contractors and photographers to take appointments online.
+BirchPress Scheduler is an appointment booking calendar that allows service businesses such as spas, yoga studios, contractors and photographers to take online bookings.
 Merchants can embed a booking form in a page or post on the website, and customers can see service availability and book a appointment online directly.
 It is an effective tool to manage appointments and staffing schedules.

 = Feature: =
 * Schedule appointments by selecting dates and staff